alexanderwallerus/mouseBrainRegions/README.md

 ## Setup

 * You need to downlaoad the allen Region data.
-Download **annotation (P56_Mouse_annotation.zip)** from [Allen Mouse Brain Atlas API](http://help.brain-map.org/display/mousebrain/API) and put the annotation.raw inside into the allenData folder.
+Download **"annotation" (P56_Mouse_annotation.zip)** from [Allen Mouse Brain Atlas API](http://help.brain-map.org/display/mousebrain/API) and put the annotation.raw inside into the allenData folder.

-* [On the same site](http://help.brain-map.org/display/mousebrain/API) you can find a .xml file to look up the region ID numbers under **Download structure expression values for the sagittal Pdyn SectionDataSet**.
+* [On the same site](http://help.brain-map.org/display/mousebrain/API) you can find a .xml file to look up the region ID numbers under **"Download structure expression values for the sagittal Pdyn SectionDataSet"**.

 ## Configuration